 In comparison to her Book 'Ladies coupe', this book not that great.
-Because I really like that book and the profound message highlighted in it, probably that's the reason I chose this one, but I struggled to finish it probably because of the simple story and the obvious ending of the book.
+Because I like that book and the profound message highlighted in it, probably that's the reason I chose this one, but I struggled to finish it perhaps because of the simple story and the apparent ending of the book.

 'My Sisters Keeper by Jodi Picoult'

-An extraordinary journey of a family, which is stuck in a extreme circumstances, we all have to take difficult decisions but the matters involving "life and death" will certainly bring Trauma to a thirteen year old child (Anna).
+An extraordinary journey of a family, which is stuck in extreme circumstances, we all have to make difficult decisions but the matters involving "life and death" will undoubtedly bring Trauma to a thirteen-year-old child (Anna).
 Exaggeration of involvement by certain characters reminded me that I am reading Fiction because in Real World people do not give a damn about your welfare, rest the foundation of the story and description of the sufferings of a cancer patient is very genuine.
 Reminded me of my last days with my father and its a big deal to me.

-I believe in this deep bonding and intense connection between sisters and brothers and also agree that certain people are forced to live their life differently because of the situations.
-Book becomes meaningful only when we place ourselves in the shoes of the protagonist and if writer is able to do that then book is worth reading and Jodi picoult did a fine job according to me.
+I believe in this deep bonding, and intense connection between sisters and brothers and also agree that certain people are forced to live their life differently because of the situations.
+The book becomes meaningful only when we place ourselves in the shoes of the protagonist, and if a writer can do that, then the book is worth reading, and Jodi Picoult did an excellent job according to me.

 'The Catcher in the Rye by J.D.
 Salinger'

-I like the Holden's view about people & his acute observation about snobbish behaviour and how he hate all the PHONY people, this book also reminds me of Swami & friends by R.K.
-Narayan, how Swami was thrown out of every school just like holden but holden has a high intellect and his concern for his younger sister Phoebe is very touching, we all wish for such selfless Love.
-His relation with Ackley and incident with Sunny is nicely written, its as if writer has done justice to every character.
+I like Holden's view about people & his acute observation about snobbish behaviour and how he hates all the PHONY people, this book also reminds me of Swami & friends by R.K.
+Narayan, how Swami was thrown out of every school just like holden, but holden has a high intellect, and his concern for his younger sister Phoebe is very touching, we all wish for such selfless Love.
+His relation with Ackley and incident with Sunny is nicely written, its as if the writer has done justice to every character.

-I mostly like coming-of-age books although To Kill a Mocking Bird is still at the top but next one is this book.
-I recommend it to all the readers like me who believe BOOKS are much more than a mere entertainment.
+I mostly like coming-of-age books although To Kill a Mocking Bird is still at the top, but the next one is this book.
+I recommend it to all the readers like me, who believe BOOKS are much more than mere entertainment.

 'Youth by J.M.
 Coetzee'